 I’ve used a lot of Lily Lolo products over the years as they’re one of the more affordable “clean” makeup brands – you can check out some of my previous Lily Lolo reviews here.
 They were actually one of the first mineral makeup brands I tried!

-This Cream Foundation is packaged in a sleek, slimline round compact with a mirror inside.
-I’m not sure how recyclable this plastic compact is, but I think it would be great if Lily Lolo offered refill pans to save on excess packaging waste.
+- Although aesthetically I like the look and feel of the sleek packaging, I’m not sure how recyclable this plastic compact is as it contains a mirror.
+I think it would be great if Lily Lolo offered refill pans to save on excess packaging waste.

-I would say this foundation is most suitable for normal skin types, but I’ve noticed that a good skincare base is essential before applying this foundation to avoid it looking cake-y and gathering in certain areas.
+- I would say this foundation is most suitable for normal skin types, but I’ve noticed that a good skincare base is essential before applying this foundation to avoid it looking cake-y and gathering in certain areas.

-Then to apply the foundation you can use fingers or a brush on any areas that need more coverage and then blend outwards.
+Then to apply the foundation you can use fingers or a brush on any areas that need more coverage first and then blend outwards.
 It’s worth experimenting with different application methods to find what works best for you.
 I always start with just a small amount as it has a highly pigmented coverage which can always be built up if needed.

-I chose the shade Cotton which is for light, neutral undertones.
-I was quite surprised it’s a touch too light for me on the face, but I can make it work with layering a little mineral foundation over the top to boost the colour and help set the foundation too.
+If the shade isn’t quite right, you can often make it work with layering a little mineral foundation over the top to boost the colour and help set the foundation too.

 I actually quite like using this more like a concealer under the eyes and through the centre of the face for coverage, then blended out with mineral powder foundation on top.
 This way of applying works better for my low-maintenance ways to avoid needing touch-ups during the day!

 Overall, I think it’s a nice product for days when you’re looking for a little more coverage and if you’re a fan of the cream foundation consistency, but a loose mineral foundation finish for everyday is still my personal favourite!